aladin002dz/experimenting-react-context-api/README.md

-# Playing Around with Context Api
+# Playing Around with React Context Api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).